All posts

 • Device check-ins/checkouts

-• Warranty expiration tracking
+• Warranty expiration alerts

 4. Integrate Your Tools

-Now that you’ve got your data in one place and up to date, it’s time to make everything talk to each other.
+Now that you’ve got your data in one place and up-to-date, it’s time to make everything talk to each other.

 To truly build a robust SSOT, you need to integrate your tools.
 Your SSOT should be able to pull in data from: